sabertazimi/awesome-notes/notes/web/react/reactBasicNotes.md

         fieldNames.includes(field.name)
       );
     } else {
-      //if fieldNames not provided, validate all fields fieldsToValidate = fields.current;
+      // If fieldNames not provided, validate all fields. fieldsToValidate = fields.current;
     }
     const fieldsValid = await Promise.all(